MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 In a previous article of this tutorial, you created and configured a container app in Azure Container Apps.
 Part of the configuration was pulling a Docker image from an Azure Container Registry.
 The container image is pulled from the registry when creating a container [*revision*][5], such as when you first set up the container app.

-In the steps below, you'll set up continuous deployment, which means a new Docker image and container revision are created based on a trigger.
+In this section, you'll set up continuous deployment, which means a new Docker image and container revision are created based on a trigger.
 The trigger in this tutorial is any change to the *main* branch of your repository, such as with a pull request (PR).
 When triggered, the workflow creates a new Docker image, pushes it to the Azure Container Registry, and updates the container app to a new revision using the new image.

 ### [Azure portal](#tab/azure-portal)